On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Statement of the main results

-We first prove Theorem \ref{main-thm}(ii).
-Let $(G,N)$ be a weakly minimal counterexample to Conjecture \ref{main-conj}.
+\begin{proof}[Proof of Theorem \ref{main-thm} assuming Theorem \ref{irred-class}] Let $(G,N)$ be a minimal counterexample to Conjecture \ref{main-conj}.
 Let $p$ be a prime such that $N$ has a maximal normal subgroup of index $p$, and let $L$ be the intersection of all such subgroups.
 Then $L$ is a proper characteristic subgroup of $N$, and $N/L$ is an elementary abelian $p$-group.
 In particular, $L$ is a $G$-invariant normal subgroup of $N$.
-Let $M$ be a maximal (proper) $G$-invariant normal subgroup of $N$ containing $L$, and let $\overline{N}=N/M$.
-By Proposition \ref{quot} there is a normal subgroup $K$ of $G$ so that $\overline{G}=G/K$ is a transitive normal subgroup of $\Hol(\overline{N})$.
-The stabiliser in $\overline{G}$ of the identity in $\overline{N}$ is $M_*/K$ where $M_*$ is soluble because $(G,N)$ is weakly minimal.
+Let $M$ be a maximal proper $G$-invariant normal subgroup of $N$ containing $L$, and let $\overline{N}=N/M$.
+By Proposition \ref{quot} there is a normal subgroup $K$ of $G$ so that $\overline{G}=G/K$ is a transitive subgroup of $\Hol(\overline{N})$.
+The stabiliser in $\overline{G}$ of the identity in $\overline{N}$ is $M_*/K$ where $M_*$ is soluble because $(G,N)$ is minimal.
 Hence $K$ is soluble.
 Since $G$ is insoluble, it follows that $\overline{G}$ is insoluble.
 Thus $(\overline{G},\overline{N})$ is a solution to Question \ref{main-qn}, and it is irreducible by the maximality of $M$.
 By Theorem \ref{irred-class}, $(\overline{G},\overline{N})$ is then as described in Theorem \ref{irred-constr}.
-In particular, $|\overline{N}|=2^{3r}$ for some $r \geq 1$, so $p=2$.
+In particular, $|\overline{N}|=2^{3r}$ for some $r \geq 1$, so $p=2$. \end{proof}

-We now prove Theorem \ref{main-thm}(i).
-If $r \geq 2$ then, by the last sentence of Theorem \ref{irred-constr}, $\overline{N}$ has a proper $\overline{G}$-admissible subgroup $Q/M$ of order $8$ with $(Q/M)_*$ insoluble.
-Thus $N$ has a proper $G$-admissible subgroup $Q$ with $Q_*$ insoluble, and $(G,N)$ is not minimal.
-Hence for any minimal counterexample $(G,N)$ to Conjecture \ref{main-conj} we have $r=1$, so that $H=\{1\}$ and $G/K \cong T$. \end{proof}